SFDO-Community-Sprints/indicators-documentation/docs/getting-started/index.md

 # Getting Started with Salesforce Indicators

 Thank you for choosing Salesforce Indicators to enhance your Lightning Pages!
 This documentation will help you get started using the app.
+After clicking "Get it Now" from the Salesforce Appexchange you will be taken to the Install Page.
+This uses the package installation tool used by all of the Salesforce Open Source Commons projects.

 ## What to Install